combjellly/shift/README.md

-if you have any questions please reach out to brownhen@mcmaster.ca
+if you have any questions please reach out to nicholas.brown2012@gmail.com

 hope u have a great day 🐸